MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/finance-dimensions.md

 ---
-title: Dimensions| Microsoft Docs
+title: Work with Dimensions| Microsoft Docs
-description: Using dimensions to analyse data.
+description: You use dimensions to categorise entries, for example, by department or project, so you can easily track and analyse data.
 services: project-madeira
 documentationcenter:
 author: bholtorf